gsbdarc/rf_bootcamp_2024/topics/9_run_jobs.md

 R version (e.g., to run code with a newly released R version), you must first install packages that are needed for your script to run for that specific R version.
 However, once the package is installed, you can load it in your scripts without the need for repeated installations upon each login.

-Moreover, if you require access to a newer software version that is not currently available on the system, please don't hesitate to [contact DARC](mailto:gsb_darcresearch@stanford.edu) to request its installation.
+Moreover, if you require access to a newer software version that is not currently available on the system, please don't hesitate to <a href=\"mailto:gsb_darcresearch@stanford.edu\">contact DARC</a> to request its installation.

 ### Installing R packages without a Graphical Interface